mosaic-design-system/docs/src/components/avatar.md

 storybook: https://tessera.oneadvanced.io/dev/components-core/?path=/docs/html-avatar--as-default
 tabs:
   - title: Usage
-    body: >-
+    body: >+
       ## What is an Avatar?

-      An Avatar is a graphical representation of a user or a user's character.
+      An **Avatar** is a graphical representation of a user or a user's character.
 They typically use a photo, but can also use an icon or initials to visually indicate a person.

       - - -